Renew, vary or revoke

 - 1 Group B document

-The Fact Sheet: Certifying documents and identity verification (PDF, 201.49 KB) shows who can certify on your behalf.
+The following document Fact Sheet: Certifying documents and identity verification (PDF, 83.41 KB) shows who can certify on your behalf.

-If you have recently acquired portal access, you may use the same certified ID documents you submitted for that purpose.
+If you have recently acquired portal access, you may use the same certified identification documents you submitted for that purpose.

 What happens next?

-Once we review your completed application, a s155 will be issued in due course.
+Once we review your completed application, a Section 155 notice will be issued to your email address listed with the Regulator, in due course.
 This also means you must not work in that statutory function as you no longer have a valid practising certificate.

-The s155 asks you to include your log for your maintenance of competence for the 5 year period of that practising certificate (the Maintenance of Competence guide (PDF, 867.42 KB) tells you the required hours for your statutory function – refer pages 16-18).
-Please read this in full as it will answer many questions around learning hours including the breakdown of allowable topics to be claimed.
+The section 155 notice asks you for your maintenance of competence log for the five year period of that practising certificate (the Maintenance of Competence guide (PDF, 394.79 KB) tells you the required hours for your statutory function – refer pages 16-18).
+Please read this in full as it will answer many questions concerning your required learning hours, including the breakdown of allowable topics to be claimed.

 Additional information you can advise

-You can find a sample log book here (XLSX, 441.47 KB): however please do not to send it in until you have received your s155 notice and attach it to the other questions within the notice.
+You can find a sample log book here (XLSX, 441.47 KB): however please do not to send it in until you have received your section 155 notice and attach it with your completed answers within the notice.

 Before contacting us, please ensure you have read the following in full: